 All the oil and pickling is done with black mission locally.
 American missions have the best fruit according to Maggie and 12-16% oil, making them ideal for pressing.
 However, each olive variety has its own ideal functions, flavor and aroma, which I will explore more deeply on another page.

 Maggie takes cuttings from her old trees which have fruited.
 The cuttings are heavier and thicker than the cuttings I took based on online instruction.
 They are not pencil thick, but with a gnarled elbow of older wood a good 15-20 mm thick..
 She dips them in hormone powder and plants each one in a 3kg bag.
-Apparently now, in June, is the ideal time to take cuttings.
+Apparently now, in June, our midwinter and rainy season, is the ideal time to take cuttings.
 This is not what online advice told me either.
 I always took my cuttings during flowering time in September.
 June is also the ideal time to plant olive trees, because the winter rains are upon us and no irrigation is needed till they are established.

 The olive propagation instructions I went by from the internet, with misting and bottom heat, appear to be excessive.
 Maggie does not use these, the cuttings are propagated in a simple net house with spray irrigation.
 She believes they just need ‘normal’ watering and misting is unnecessary.
 The olive cuttings may be in a protected environment like a shade house but they need a lot of air and sun, filtered, during the growing stage.
 They will drop all their leaves, but new shoots will grow after they root.